smartheim/ui-maintenance/assets/contexthelp/things.md

 ## Textual mode

-For batch editing, filter your list first and then click on the "text view mode" icon for a textual representation.
+Filter your list to only show wanted *Things* &rarr; click on the "text view mode" icon.
+Batch edit your *Things* in a textual representation while using

-* Use copy &amp; paste,
+* copy &amp; paste and
-* regex find &amp; replace,
+* regex find &amp; replace.

-to batch edit your *Items*.
-Hit **Save** when you are done.

-Each textual represented *Thing* will be applied to openHAB in order.
+<mark>Save</mark>: Each textual represented *Thing* will
+be applied to openHAB in order of appearence.
+Removed *Thing* lines result in removed *Things*.
-Syntax errors and conflicts are reported for errornous lines, but non-affected *Things* are still applied.
+Syntax errors and conflicts are reported per line, but do not affect other *Things* in the same document.

 <mark>Please note</mark>: The textual mode is powerful.
 If you clear the entire text field and hit save:
 Everything is gone.
-Act responsible in this mode!
+Act responsible!

 ## Backup

 Your *Things* are automatically backup'd by openHAB.
 But you can also grab a manual copy when you click on "Export Things to files" in the left navigation menu.

-Click "Import Things from files" to import again.
-Current *Things* with the same "Thing ID" are overwritten, but Things will never be removed.
+Click "Import Things from files" to import again:

+1. Current *Things* with the same "Thing ID" are overwritten
+2. An import file cannot remove *Things*.

 The import/export path is configured in the [Maintenance](maintenance.html) section.